 December 2017 Veterans Disability Benefits Statistics: Claims Inventory Status

 The Veterans Benefits Administration lists any unapproved pension and compensation claims in the December 2017 veterans disability benefits statistics report.
 On December 2, 2017, there were 331,714 applications awaiting a determination decision in the VA claims inventory.
 Unfortunately, this newest report reverses any claims inventory reductions we saw since November.
 However, we expected higher numbers in the December 2017 claims inventory due to next year’s COLA increase.
 Since the 2018 2% raise is the largest veterans have seen for several years, claim numbers could rise in the coming months.

 - As of December 2, 2017: 331,714

 December 2017 Veterans Disability Benefits Statistics: Claims Backlog Status

-If the VA hasn’t yet approved a disability benefits application after 125 days, it automatically transfers into the backlog category.
-Much like last month, the December 2017 veterans disability benefits statistics report shows an increase in the claims backlog numbers:
+If the VA hasn’t approved an application after 125 days, then it automatically transfers into the backlog category.
+Much like last month, the December 2017 report shows an increase in the claims backlog numbers:

 - As of December 2, 2017: 75,621

 - As of November 4, 2017: 75,498

 - Difference: +123

 - Daily churn: +6.15 claims added to the backlog